Dallas pollen forecast — Sixth Floor Museum at Dealey Plaza neighborhood

 Is pollen expected to decrease in Dallas this week?

-According to the five-day outlook, grass, ambrosia, and cypress pollen levels will increase later in the week.
+According to the five-day outlook, grass and ambrosia pollen levels are expected to gradually decrease, suggesting improving conditions later in the week.

 Which pollen types are currently active in Dallas?